Additional Reading from www.astronomynotes.com

 Want to learn more?

-Reflectors don’t suffer from most of these problems.
+Reflectors don’t suffer from most of the problems mentioned in this Lesson.
 Mirrors can be supported along the entire back side, correcting for the sagging problems of large refractors.
 Only the front of a mirror needs to be polished, and if the coating degrades and begins to reflect less light, it can be recoated to restore its reflection efficiency.

 A 2.5 meter (100 inch) reflector has been in use at Mount Wilson in California since 1917, a 5 meter (200 inch reflector) has been in use at Mount Palomar in California since 1948, and the twin Keck 10 meter (400 inch) telescopes have been operated on Mauna Kea in Hawaii since the 1990s.
 All of the largest telescopes in the world are reflectors, and the next generation of large telescopes include proposed instruments with mirrors of 25 - 40 meters in diameter like the Thirty Meter Telescope, The Giant Magellan Telescope, and the Extremely Large Telescope.